 OSFM provides cost recovery for response to incidents meeting the state response criteria.
-OSFM will pursue collection of the actual response cost from the responsible party and the team receives an additional 8% fee to offset administrative costs.
+OSFM will pursue collection of the actual response cost from the responsible party.
 If there is no responsible party, or if OSFM is unable to collect, actual costs are reimbursed by the program's revolving fund.

 The state provides each team with a customized emergency response vehicle.
 The original vehicle configuration is being phased out over seven bienniums and replaced with a modified 36 foot trailer and two-ton tow vehicle.
 In addition, the new vehicle packages include a smaller trailer and Suburban to be used for recon or bringing additional supplies to a scene.

 The state has provided each of the teams with Level "A", "B", and "C" Personal Protective Equipment, a computer system, communications equipment, monitoring, and detection equipment as well as a variety of materials used for mitigation and containment.
 Most of the equipment received by each team is standardized so that in the event two or more teams respond together, they are familiar with the available resources.